ericoporto/ags-manual-wiki/Tumbleweed.md

 If you are providing a multilanguage game, which default language is English instead, you will probably create one or more AGS translation files.
-Sadly AGS won’t automatically change GUI graphics by the language preference set by running the game setup, but we got you covered with this: after generating a new language, tell your translators to look out for the line.
+Sadly AGS won't automatically change GUI graphics by the language preference set by running the game setup, but we got you covered with this: after generating a new language, tell your translators to look out for the line.